-- (b) The ride-along will not become involved in any investigation, handling of evidence, discussions with victims or suspects or handling any police equipment. - (c) The ride-along may terminate the ride at any time and the officer may return the observer to his/her home, the place of the ride origin or to the station if the ride-along interferes with the performance of the officer's duties. - (d) Ride-alongs may be allowed to continue riding during the transportation and booking process, provided this does not jeopardize their safety. - (e) Officers will not allow any ride-alongs to be present in any residence or situation that would jeopardize their safety or cause undue stress or embarrassment to a victim or any other person. - (f) Under no circumstance shall a civilian ride-along be permitted to enter a private residence with an officer without the express consent of the resident or other authorized person.
+- (a) The ride-along will follow the directions of the officer. - (b) The ride-along will not become involved in any investigation, handling of evidence, discussions with victims or suspects or handling any police equipment. - (c) The ride-along may terminate the ride at any time and the officer may return the observer to his/her home, the place of the ride origin or to the station if the ride-along interferes with the performance of the officer's duties. - (d) Ride-alongs may be allowed to continue riding during the transportation and booking process, provided this does not jeopardize their safety. - (e) Officers will not allow any ride-alongs to be present in any residence or situation that would jeopardize their safety or cause undue stress or embarrassment to a victim or any other person. - (f) Under no circumstance shall a civilian ride-along be permitted to enter a private residence with an officer without the express consent of the resident or other authorized person.